 I want to stay in Australia.
 In my country, Ethiopia, there is civil war.
 It is not safe for me to go back.
 In 2011 I left my hometown, Maychew, looking for a better job.
-I became a member of the Opposition party.
-When I returned home to visit my family in 2014, the local government imprisoned me for 2 weeks.
-They told me not to go back ever again.
-In 2015, however, I got a scholarship to study a PhD degree in China, so I decided to go back to my hometown to say goodbye to my mum.
-The local government imprisoned me again.
+I became a member of the Opposition party in 2014.
+When I returned hometown with my wife and my twins to visit family and celebrate Easter in 2015, the local government imprisoned me for two weeks.
 They tortured me this time.
 At one point, I felt blood coming out of my ear.
 They got scared when this happened and let me go.
+They told me not to go back ever again.
+In 2017, I decided to go back to my hometown to my mum return from my PhD scholarship study in China.
+The local government imprisoned me again.

 When I went to China, I noticed my hearing was really poor.
 I talked to a friend and he helped me to go to the hospital and check my hearing.
 They told me I had hearing damage and gave me a hearing aid.

 I came to Australia in 2018 to present one of my PhD research papers at the 62nd Australian Agricultural Resource Economics Society (AARES).
 I knew I’d have to go back to Ethiopia when I finished my PhD, so I decided to seek asylum in Australia.
 Three weeks after my arrival, I moved in with my Australian host family, Lyn and Neil.
 They took me to a GP, who checked my hearing again.
 They recommended I get a different hearing aid – one that I could program.
 I couldn’t afford that hearing aid, though.
 They are expensive and, because I am not a permanent resident, I can’t access Centrelink benefits.